 When you’re in La Gruyère, be sure to pop into the town of Gruyères.
-Gruyères is nestled on a atop a hill and then topped again by a castle that dates back all the way to the 13th century.
+Gruyères is nestled on a hill and then topped again by a castle that dates back all the way to the 13th century.
 Aside from the scenery, one of the main reasons to come here is for the fondue so pack those elastic pants with you and get stuck into as much cheese as you possibly can.

 A quaint Swiss town on the edge of a frosty glacier, Bettmeralp is not to be missed.
 Once there expect pretty log cabins set amidst glorious forests.

 You will catch sight of this famous glacier only at the last moment when you approach it by cable car.
 Until then it is hidden by verdant woodlands and Alpine forests, which only makes the big reveal more breathtaking.

 The valley of Val Müstair is only accessible via a single mountain road which makes it something of a rarity.
 Once in the valley, you will find six gorgeous villages that have a distinctly different feel to the rest of Switzerland.

 If you are looking for a World Heritage Site in Switzerland then you will find one at the convent.